Long relators in groups generated by two parabolic elements: Introduction

 Non-free numbers are abundant as well: they are dense in the unit ball in $\C$ \cite{lyndon} and real non-free numbers are dense in the interval $(-2,2)$ \cite{chang-ree, beardon}.
-Among non-free numbers, the rational ones are of particular interest: throughout the years, many non-free rationals contained in $\Q\cap(-2,2)$ have been found, whereas we are not aware of a single free number in this subset; it is conjectured that all $\lambda \in \Q\cap(-2,2)$ are non-free \cite{kim-koberda}.
+Among non-free numbers, the rational ones are of particular interest: throughout the years, many non-free rationals contained in $\Q\cap(-2,2)$ have been found, whereas we are not aware of a single free number in this subset.
+The question of whether all $\lambda \in \Q\cap(-2,2)$ are non-free was raised by Lyndon and Ullman \cite{lyndon} (as well as by Merzlyakov \cite[Problem 15.83]{unsolved_problems}), while it is explicitly stated as a conjecture in \cite{kim-koberda}.
 A key observation made by Lyndon and Ullman, in an effort to find such rationals, is the following: consider the word $w= A_\lambda^{n_1} B_\lambda^{n_2}\cdots A_\lambda^{n_k}$ where $n_1,\dots, n_k \ne 0$.
 We call each $A_\lambda^{n_{2i+1}}$ and $B_\lambda^{n_{2i}}$ a \emph{syllable} of $w$ (see Definition \ref{definitions words}).
 Denote the upper right entry of the matrix $w$ by $p_w(\lambda)$.
 Thinking of $\lambda$ as a variable, $p_w(\lambda)$ turns out to be a polynomial, whose coefficients depend on the integers $n_1,\dots,n_k$ and whose degree is precisely the number of syllables, $k$.
 Moreover, finding some word $w$ as above such that $p_w(\lambda)=0$ is equivalent to showing that $\lambda$ is non-free (in the sense defined earlier).
 This allows to find many non-free rationals by analyzing a corresponding infinite family of polynomials of low degree.
 Using only $k=3$, Lyndon and Ullman proved that for every positive integer $n$, the number $\frac{n}{n^2+1}$ is non-free \cite{lyndon}, and Beardon managed to improve this by showing that $\frac{n}{jn^2\pm1}$ is non-free for all positive integers $n$ and $j$ (with $nj\ge 2)$ \cite{beardon}.
 Variants of this method were subsequently developed by numerous authors, including \cite{tantan, bamberg, kim-koberda, new-seq} among others, to obtain more extensive families of non-free rationals.
 While this has become the most prominent method, several other approaches have also emerged, sometimes being employed in conjunction with the former.
 Linear recurrence sequences were used in \cite{lyndon, brenner-olesky}.
 More recently, non-free rationals $\frac{p}{q}$ were found in \cite{detinko2022freeness} by showing that $G_{\frac{p}{q}}$ has finite index in $G_{\frac{1}{q}}$, and the structure of the group $G_{\frac{p}{q}, 1}$ for certain rationals was studied in the preprint \cite{nybergbrodda2024}, yielding that the index in $G_{\frac{1}{q}}$ is finite as well.
 In the preprint \cite{choi2024}, non-free numbers were characterized as roots of some family of polynomials.